michaelmalick/phd-thesis/1_introduction/intro.md

 hypothesis proposes that food resources available to juvenile salmon is driven by climate-induced changes in horizontal transport processes, e.g., ocean currents or eddies, that cause zooplankton or other weakly/passive drifters to be advected into or out of coastal ecosystems (Fig. 1).
-For example, off the central Oregon Coast, research has indicated that the negative phase of the Pacific Decadal Oscillation is associated with increased advection of large-bodied lipid-rich zooplankton into the region from northern areas, which in turn is associated with increased marine survival of coho salmon [@Keister2011a;
+For example, off the central Oregon Coast, research has indicated that the negative phase of the Pacific Decadal Oscillation is associated with increased advection of large-bodied lipid-rich zooplankton into the region from northern areas, which in turn is associated with increased marine survival of coho salmon (*O. kisutch*) [@Keister2011a; @Bi2011a].
-@Bi2011a].
 Beyond the Northern California Current area, however, the effects of variability in horizontal ocean transport on Pacific salmon productivity are largely untested.
-In chapter 2, I examine the effects of two modes of variability in horizontal ocean transport in the North Pacific on productivity of 163 North American pink, chum, and sockeye salmon stocks.
+In chapter 2, I examine the effects of two modes of variability in horizontal ocean transport in the North Pacific on productivity of 163 North American pink, chum (*O. keta*), and sockeye salmon stocks.

 Although the vertical and horizontal transport pathways are individually appealing to explain how climate forcing downscales to affect regional and local